You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 The town is situated right at the entrance to the South Unit of the park.
 Not only can you stock up on amenities, eat your fill of pizza, and mail out those postcards, but Medora’s got its own touristy charm.

-North Dakota Cowboy Hall of Fame – Located in downtown Medora, this huge museum takes you to the wild west of days gone by.
-Explore the state’s rich cultural heritage from the legacy of the American Indian to the ranching and rodeo scene.
+North Dakota Cowboy Hall of Fame: Located in downtown Medora, this huge museum takes you to the Wild West of days gone by.
+Explore the state’s rich cultural heritage, from the legacy of the American Indian to the ranching and rodeo scene.
 This is the place to escape the heat on a hot summer day.

-Medora Riding Stables and Trail Rides – Spend an hour or two on horseback riding the trails of the North Dakota Badlands.
+Medora Riding Stables and Trail Rides: Spend an hour or two on horseback riding the trails of the North Dakota Badlands.
 Ride along buttes and canyons, look for wildlife, and take in the amazing scenery with a seasoned guide.

 Exploring the South Unit of Theodore Roosevelt National Park

 If you are short on time or want to be close to the conveniences of Medora, then visiting the South Unit of Theodore Roosevelt National Park is your best bet.
-Yes, this is the most popular part of the park, but there is plenty of room to spread out, especially if you can get out on the trails!

 Here are the best things to do in the South Unit of Theodore Roosevelt National Park.